 Hoyer credits Orlando’s supportive community as part of his success. iGRO participant, Catalina Mejia-Molina commented, “This really made me realize how special Orlando is.
 Ben stressed that if you have an idea and believe in it, this is the type of place that will support you because they want to see you succeed.
 Orlando is a place where the community works and grows together.”

 iGRO aims to attract, cultivate, and retain talent in the region by exposing interns and new hires to the “other half” of Orlando.
-The summer program, which debuted this past June, offered different networking and social events to help participants explore the city and its opportunities. iGRO wraps up at the end of the month.
+The summer program offers networking and social events to help participants explore Orlando and get engaged with new opportunities.